Thanks to the generous donations, the Japanese Red Cross Society is able to deliver blood products to medical institutions across the country.

 Thank you very much for your support and kind consideration.

 Under the blood donation policy and for safety reasons regarding the person donating blood, we are required to ask you to fill out a mandatory pre-questionnaire in Japanese, and have a certified physician conduct a preliminary medical examination for blood donation in Japanese.
 Both of these steps will take place on site at any of our blood donation facilities.
 For this reason, we cannot accept donations from individuals who are unable to understand and respond in Japanese.
 Thank you very much for your understanding and cooperation.
-You can find the location of our many blood donation facilities by clicking on the following link "here"

 The JRCS is the only organization in Japan collecting and supplying blood for use in transfusions.
 In 1952 the Japanese Red Cross Society Tokyo Blood Bank was established and blood program operations began.
 This was primarily a blood deposit system that gave special consideration to donors; they would be placed on a priority list for blood transfusions in the future.
 The concept of non-remunerated blood donations was uncommon at the time.
 Instead, the practice of paid blood donations initiated by private blood banks was widespread.
 As a result, there were numerous occurrences of patients developing post-transfusion hepatitis after being infected by blood products collected from paid donors who had unhealthy lifestyle practices.
 Infected blood collected from paid donors developed into a social problem referred to as "yellow blood."